slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Appear weak when you are strong and strong when you are weak."
 -- Sun Tzu*

-> *"Everything you say should be true, but not everything true should be said."
+> *"Everything you say should be true, but not everything true should be said." (...)
+"Every man is guilty of all the good he did not do."
 -- Voltaire*

 If we play by the rules too strictly, we are crushed by those around us who are not so foolish.
 Fair players on shady markets usually don’t do well on the short term.

 By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.
 However deceiving is not lying.
 Lying is like a nuclear bomb, the effects will be there for a long time.
 Disappointment destroys trust.

-> *"Conceal your intention."
+> *"Conceal your intention." (...)
-"Say less than necessary."
+"Say less than necessary." (...)
-"Keep others in suspended terror: cultivate an air of unpredictability."
+"Keep others in suspended terror: cultivate an air of unpredictability." (...)
 "Assume formlessness."
 -- Robert Greene*